jdecked/trifold-api/README.md

 # trifold-api
 This is the API code for the [Trifold project](https://github.com/jdecked/trifold).
-Check out the [trifold README](https://github.com/jdecked/trifold/blob/master/README.md) for a full explanation of Trifold.
+Check out the [Trifold README](https://github.com/jdecked/trifold/blob/master/README.md) for a full explanation of Trifold.

 ## Running Instructions
 Note that this repository is one of three repositories for the microservices involved in Trifold; the other two repositories host the [frontend code](https://github.com/jdecked/trifold-client) and the [reverse proxy](https://github.com/jdecked/trifold), so go there if you're looking to peruse the non-Python source code.